learning-zone/javascript-basics/README.md

 The first example returns a value based on the given parameters, regardless of where/when you call it.

-If you pass 2 and 4, you’ll always get 6.
+If you pass 2 and 4, you\'ll always get 6.

 Nothing else affects the output.